FriedBaconAndEggs/GitCookBook/README.md

 # diff local branch with a remote branch
 git branch -a # show branches
 git diff <remote-tracking branch> <local branch>

+# remove local untracked files from the current Git branch
+git clean -f -d -x # -f files, -d dirs, -x ignored and non-ignored, -X ignored, add -n to see which files will be deleted
 ```